kizniche/Mycodo/mycodo-manual.md

 About Mycodo
 ============

-Mycodo is a system for acquiring and using sensor measurements in a feedback loop that controls a diverse set of outputs.
-This is commonly used for automated regulation of environmental conditions, such as temperature, humidity, CO2 concentration, and many more.
-It was built to run on the Raspberry Pi (versions Zero, 1, 2, and 3) and aims to be easy to install and set up.
+Mycodo is an automated monitoring and regulation system that was built to run on the []Raspberry Pi](https://en.wikipedia.org/wiki/Raspberry_Pi) (versions Zero, 1, 2, and 3).

-The system coordinates a diverse set of responses to sensor measurements, including actions such as relay switching, regulation by [PID control](https://en.wikipedia.org/wiki/PID_controller), email notifications, camera captures, and more.
-Mycodo has been used for cultivating gourmet mushrooms, cultivating plants, culturing microorganisms, maintaining honey bee apiary homeostasis, incubating snake eggs and young animals, aging cheeses, fermenting foods, maintaining aquatic systems, and more.
+Orignially designed to cultivate edible mushrooms, Mycodo has grown to include the ability to do much more, including cultivating plants, culturing microorganisms, maintaining honey bee apiary homeostasis, incubating animals and eggs, maintaining aquatic systems, aging cheeses, fermenting foods and tobacco, cooking food (vous-vide), and more.

+The system comprises a backend (daemon) and a frontend (user interface).
+The backend conducts measurements from sensors and devices, then coordinate a diverse set of responses to those measurements, including the ability to modulate outputs (relays, PWM, wireless outlets), regulate environmental conditions with electrical devices under PID control (steady regulation or changing over time), schedule timers, capture photos and stream video, trigger actions when measurements meet certain conditions (modulate relays, execute commands, notify by email, etc.), and more.
+The frontend is a web interface that enables easy navigation and configuration from any browser-enabled device.

 Brief Overview
 ==============

-There are a number of different uses for Mycodo, from simple storing of sensor measurements, to regulating the environmental conditions of a physical space, to capturing motion-activated or timelapse photography.
-There are several components of the system that may be configured.
+There are a number of different uses for Mycodo.
+Some users simply store sensor measurements to monitor conditons remotely from their phone, others regulate the environmental conditions of a physical space, while others capture motion-activated or timelapse photography, and more.

-Input/Math controllers acquire measurements and store them in a [time series database](https://en.wikipedia.org/wiki/Time_series_database).
-Measurements taken by an Input Controller typically come from sensors, but Input Controllers may also be configured to use the return value of a linux command, making integrating new input systems very easy.
+Input controllers acquire measurements and store them in a [time series database](https://en.wikipedia.org/wiki/Time_series_database).
+Measurements typically come from sensors, but may also be configured to use the return value of a linux command, making integrating new inputs very easy.

-Output Controllers produce changes to the general input/output (GPIO) pins of the Raspberry Pi or may be configured to execute linux commands in order to allow an unlimited number of extra potential uses.
+Output controllers produce changes to the general input/output (GPIO) pins or may be configured to execute linux commands in order to allow an unlimited number of potential uses.
 There are a few different types of outputs: simple switching of pins (HIGH/LOW), generating pulse-width modulated (PWM) signals, switching 433 MHz wireless relays, and linux command execution.
 The most common setup is using a relay to switch electrical devices on and off.

-When Inputs and Outputs are combined, PID Controllers may be used to create a feedback loop that uses the Output device to modulate an environmental condition the Input detects.
+When Inputs and Outputs are combined, PID controllers may be used to create a feedback loop that uses the Output device to modulate an environmental condition the Input detects.
 Certain Inputs may be coupled with certain Outputs to create a variety of different control and regulation applications.
 Beyond simple regulation, Methods may be used to create changing setpoints over time, enabling such things as thermal cyclers, reflow ovens, environmental simulation for terrariums, food and beverage fermentation or curing, and cooking food ([sous-vide](https://en.wikipedia.org/wiki/Sous-vide)), to name a few.

 Timers can be set to trigger events based on specific dates and times or according to durations of time.
 Timers are fairly basic, but can be configured in very complex ways.
 Don't underestimate a good timer.

 Frequently Asked Questions
 ==========================